 Download the 2017 Regional Coordinated Transportation Plan (last revision date 07.18.2018).

 Planning Region 23

-CTRTAG Meetings The Central Texas Regional Transportation Advisory Group typically meets quarterly on the 1st Wednesday of the month.
+CTRTAG Meetings The Central Texas Regional Transportation Advisory Group typically meets quarterly or as needed.
 CTRTAG is committed to compliance with the Americans with Disabilities Act (ADA).
 Reasonable accommodations and equal opportunity for effective communications will be provided upon request.
 Please contact Central Texas Council of Governments staff at 254-770-2200 at least 24 hours in advance if accommodation is needed.
 Advanced public notice is always provided and attendance and public comment is welcomed.

 FY2017 Quarterly Reports